Van A. Harvey, Ph.D.

 LECTURER

 Josiah Ober is an American historian of ancient Greece and classical political theorist.
-He is Tsakopoulos-Kounalakis Professor in honor of Constantine Mitsotakis, and professor of classics and political science, at Stanford University.
-His teaching and research links ancient Greek history and philosophy with modern political theory and practice. ...
+He is Tsakopoulos-Kounalakis Professor in honor of Constantine Mitsotakis, and professor of classics and political science, at Stanford University. ...
 Read More

 Arlene Okerlund, Ph.D.